salmamandi/SELFI/README.md

 |1	|1	|user_12/IMG_20210902_172538.jpg  |	2.28154166666667|
 |1	|0	|user_12/IMG_20210902_194304.jpg  |	2.29043722222222|

-old_emo and current_emo represent current emotion and next emotion, respectively.
-Similarly, old_img and curr_img represents the name of image file corresponding to the current and next emotion label.
-The elap_time is the elapsed time between current emotion and next emotion label in hour.<br/>
+past_emo and current_emo represent past and current self-reported emotion label, respectively.
+The curr_img_id represents the name of image file corresponding to the current emotion label.
+The elap_time is the elapsed time between past emotion and current emotion label in hour.<br/>
 2. Facial feature file located in subfolder within the FacialData folder. <br/>
 # Run the code
 To run the code, specify
-* user_no.
+* user_no indicates used id.
 * input files name.
 * run the code block written for a particuler image analysis tool to list facial features it returns.
 * In the last code block, comment or uncomment specific lines of the code to select feature reduction tool.